When is Guardians of the Galaxy Vol. 3 coming to cinemas?

 What’s happening with James Gunn?

-Well, this is the biggest news around this film at the moment, as James Gunn (writer/director of the first two Guardians films) was sensationally fired from the project after ten-year-old tweets resurfaced in which he made dark jokes related to child abuse and rape.
+Well, this is still the biggest news around this film at the moment, as James Gunn (writer/director of the first two Guardians films) was sensationally fired from the project after ten-year-old tweets resurfaced in which he made dark jokes related to child abuse and rape.

 Walt Disney Studios Chairman Alan Horn said in a statement: “The offensive attitudes and statements discovered on James’ Twitter feed are indefensible.